 Ensuring children from vulnerable communities have increased access to education so they can break out of the poverty cycle.

-Improve Skills & Learning
+Improving Skills & Learning

-Provide opportunities for children from vulnerable communities to have improved skills & learning that prepares them for life.
+By providing opportunities for children from vulnerable communities to have improved skills & learning that prepares them for life.

 In 2020 during the school closures, the B40 families reported an increase in expenses because their children were no longer receiving subsidised meals in school.
 With 39% of these families reporting a household income of RM1,000 or less, we knew we had to step in and continue providing aid to these families at home.